welbertymartins/terraform-aws-ec2/README.md

-# terraform-aws-docker-composer-postgresql
+# terraform-aws-ec2-docker-composer-postgresql
-This is a simple example using Terraform, AWS, Docker and Postgresql.
+This is a simple example using Terraform, AWS EC2, Docker and Postgresql.

 ## create or update
 terraform plan<br/>